You are here

-Washington, D.C. – United States Trade Representative Ron Kirk and U.S. Department of Commerce Secretary John Bryson issued the following statements in response to legislation introduced in both the House and Senate today clarifying the Department of Commerce’s ability to apply countervailing duties (CVDs) on subsidized imports from non-market economies, including China:
+Washington, D.C. – United States Trade Representative Ron Kirk and U.S. Commerce Secretary John Bryson issued the following statements in response to the Executive Order signed by President Obama today establishing the Interagency Trade Enforcement Center (ITEC):

 “Today, President Obama took a significant step forward in ensuring America’s continued economic growth and security by establishing the first-ever Interagency Trade Enforcement Center within the Office of the United States Trade Representative,” said Ambassador Kirk.
 “This new trade enforcement unit will better enable USTR and the Department of Commerce to join forces - with the support and collaboration of partner agencies like Agriculture, Homeland Security, Justice, State, Treasury and the Intelligence Community - to ensure that America’s trading partners play by the rules.
 It will help American workers and businesses compete and win on a fair global playing field.”

 “President Obama took a major step toward leveling the playing field for American workers and businesses today in establishing the Interagency Trade Enforcement Center, a new trade enforcement unit to investigate unfair trading practices worldwide,” said Secretary Bryson.
 “The Commerce Department is committed to making it as easy as possible for U.S. businesses to build things here and sell them everywhere, because we know that when American businesses and workers get a fair shot, they can compete and win.
 I look forward to working with USTR and other federal partners to make sure that our foreign trade partners play by the rules.”